KSU-SWE6733-Spring2023-Team3/development-project/__deliverables/Sprint3/README.md

 ## Sprint Burndown Chart

+The [Sprint Burndown Chart](./sprint_3_burndown_report.PNG) was generated using ZenHub.
+We estimated we could complete **11** points this sprint, which we ended up doing.
+Due to the integration between Github and Zenhub, the chart is difficult to configure.
+All stories were accepted during review, so it shows a sharp drop-off, when work was completed more gradually.

 ## Scrum

 Scrums were conducted during this sprint.
-A [recording of one of these SCRUMs](https://kennesawedu.sharepoint.com/:v:/r/sites/Team-Spring2023Group3SWE6733-EmergingSoftwareEngineeringProc/Shared%20Documents/General/Recordings/Meeting%20in%20_General_-20230411_200645-Meeting%20Recording.mp4?csf=1&web=1) can be viewed as long as you are logged in with your KSU account.
+Unfortunately, we experienced some technical difficulty during the Scrum we recorded.
+[The spliced Scrum recording](https://clipchamp.com/watch/5bm9bdJL9HM?utm_source=share&utm_medium=social&utm_campaign=watch) is available for viewing.

 ## Pair programming

 Pair programming was not used as often during this sprint due to time constaints and obligations outside of school.
 One quick pair-debugging session can be seen with your KSU account.
-[The Pair Programming Session](https://kennesawedu.sharepoint.com/:v:/s/Team-Spring2023Group3SWE6733-EmergingSoftwareEngineeringProc/EfvRIrtvuwZEt4KSPWFcECoBC6WRVITCUSxL8CeVXE6tVQ?e=0cB2wZ) was shared by direct access.
+[The Pair Programming Session](https://kennesawedu.sharepoint.com/:v:/s/Team-Spring2023Group3SWE6733-EmergingSoftwareEngineeringProc/EfvRIrtvuwZEt4KSPWFcECoBC6WRVITCUSxL8CeVXE6tVQ?e=0cB2wZ).
 If you have trouble viewing, please let us know and we will send a link directly.

 ## Test-first

 Unit tests can be found in the [API tests directory](api/tests/Feature/).
 To run the unit tests, follow the instructions in the [API README](api/README.md) to create a new API instance.
 By default, database connection is not allowed, so contact the team to gain access.
 Alternatively, you can set up a Neo4j database locally and connect the API to it.
-An example of this running in Sprint e can be found in [unit_tests_sprint_3.png](unit_tests_sprint_3.png).

 Behavior driven tests can be found in the [tests](../../tests) directory.
 There are several new and improved tests since the last sprint.

 ## Sprint Review

+Sprint Review was conducted.
+A recording of this can be found [as long as you are logged in with your KSU account]().

 ## Project Demo